rx342/partio/README.md

 ## Memoria

-In [memoria](./memoria), there is all my previous 🍙 with a virtual machine you can easily spawn.
+[memoria](./memoria) directory contains all my previous 🍙 with a command to spawn a virtual machine.

 ## Install ISO

-You can generate an `.iso` file with a minimal NixOS configuration that aims for installation.
+You can generate an `.iso` file with a minimal NixOS configuration designed for installation.
-Please refer to the `justfile` recipe under the group `.iso`.
+Please refer to the `justfile` recipes under the group `iso`.

 > [!TIP]
-> Using GitHub Actions, it automatically builds the `.iso` and [release](https://github.com/rx342/partio/releases) it periodically.
+> GitHub Actions automatically builds and periodically [releases](https://github.com/rx342/partio/releases) the `.iso`.

 ## Credits